 While I liked the flannel wipes I purchased for baby #1, they weren’t my favorite material.
 I didn’t LOVE them.
 I do love bamboo.
 It bends & flops just perfectly.
 It’s heavy.
 It’s the softest natural material.
 It has a soft side and a side with a little texture which helps when cleaning booties.
 And so, this was my idea….

 CUSTOM DIY NO SEW HOMEMADE CLOTH BABY WIPES

-My favorite all in one cloth diapers are by Alva Baby.
+My favorite all in one cloth diapers are by this brand.
 (My favorite newborn diapers are the minky diapers called Little Green by KaWaii…post coming soon…sign up for my email newsletter to be updated when I post so you don’t miss it.)
 I like their fit and the fabric.
 I really love their bamboo.

 Alvababy makes wipes but they are too thick (two ply) and too small in my opinion so I brainstormed tweeking (omg, side note. that just autocorrected to twerking…I’m so old) them a bit to make them perfect.

 I bought their bamboo material by the meter.
 They have a minimum order of 5 meters in 2 different weights.

 I liked the 330g for washcloths and wipes.
 I use them for both.
 They are about the same thickness as most baby washcloths and I really like that.
 I do like a thin wipe though!
 You can’t go wrong with either weight!

 With my first order of fabric I tried different sizes from 6×6 inches to 8×8 inches.

 My favorite wipe size is about 6 inches x 6 inches I think.
 I recommend you cut some and try them for a day or two and then cut the rest of the fabric.
 You’ll get a TON of fabric!
 You can use it for all kinds of things and for gifts too.
 Or split this order with a friend or two!